bcrowell/bcrowell.github.io/gebru_summary/index.md

 She's trained as an engineer.
 When you build an electronic gadget like a microphone, each component has a long list of specs, such as its temperature tolerance.
 There is no such thing in AI.
 People just throw together models and data-sets, and then they're handed off to other people to use for any random purpose.
 "I thought of it as an engineer."
-This is not appropriate.
 (See summary below of her paper on this topic.)

 They discuss government regulation.
 There are proposed bills in the EU and